 - h.
 At the second meeting, the reviewee and the senior faculty will discuss the reviewee's progress and plans in the three criteria of teaching, scholarship, and service.
 The purpose of the meeting is to clarify the expectations and goals of the reviewee and of the department. - i.
-At the close of the meeting, each participant will sign a form the Record of Second-year Development Review Form (see the end of 3.7.1) indicating that the process has been completed.
-This will be attached to the reviewee's annual evaluation.
-[Approved by the Board of Trustees, May 2019] - j.
+At the close of the meeting, each participant will sign the Record of Second-year Development Review Form (see the end of 3.7.1) indicating that the process has been completed.
+This will be attached to the reviewee's annual evaluation. - j.
 Consistent with the developmental (as opposed to evaluative) nature of the second-year review, there will be no formal written record of the meeting.